-The consultation asks whether 'we' (presumably the Home Office?) should explore clearer, consistent entry requirements for fire service roles, so that a consistent approach is applied across the country.
+The consultation asks whether 'we' (presumably the Home Office or the fire sector collectively?) should explore clearer, consistent entry requirements for fire service roles, so that a consistent approach is applied across the country.
 We agree that this should be explored but question whether this would be better commissioned from or by NFCC, the FRS employers and/or Chartered Institute of Personnel Development.